Mary Jo Fisher: First shoplifting charge

 In July 2011, it was revealed that Fisher had been charged with shoplifting and the alleged assault of a security guard at an Adelaide supermarket in December 2010.
 Fisher said she would vigorously defend the claims.
 If convicted on either charge, Fisher would have lost her seat in the Senate.
 Senator Fisher's defence was that she was suffering from depression and a severe panic attack at the time of the offence.
 On 18 November, magistrate Kym Boxall cleared Fisher of shoplifting charges, but found her guilty of assault, although no conviction was recorded and no penalty was imposed.

 Second shoplifting charge and resignation

 On 21 June 2012, ABC News announced that police had confirmed Fisher had been involved in a second shoplifting incident, and she would resign from Parliament on 10 August 2012.
 She said she was still trying to recover from her depressive illness and continuing to serve in public office would not be conducive to her recovery.
 On 10 August she delayed her resignation until 14 August.
+She pleaded guilty to shoplifting goods to the value of $73.62 from a Coles supermarket in West Lakes.
+No conviction was recorded but she was given a two-year good behaviour bond.

 In February 2013 it was reported that the Police Complaints Authority (PCA) had launched an investigation into the prosecution of Fisher, in particular the actions of senior police in overruling prosecutor advice not to pursue the case.
 The matter was referred to the PCA by John Rau the South Australian Attorney-General after receiving a letter from Fisher's husband, John Crosby.